 IBCS® Standards Version 1.1

-The International Business Communication Standards (IBCS® or IBCS® Standards) are practical proposals for the design of business communication.
-One focal point concerns the proper conceptual, perceptual and semantic design of charts and tables in reports, presentations, and dashboards.
-The review and further development of the IBCS® Standards is an ongoing process controlled by the not-for-profit IBCS Association.
+The International Business Communication Standards (IBCS® or IBCS® Standards) are practical proposals for the design of reports, presentations, dashboards and the diagrams and tables contained therein.
+This involves the conception of the content, the visual perception and the semantic unification.
+The further development of the IBCS® Standards is an ongoing process, which is managed by the not-for-profit IBCS Association.

 The SUCCESS formula of the IBCS® Standards